Quickback Docs

 Batch Update Records

-PATCH /rooms/batch
+PATCH /jobs/batch

 Content-Type: application/json